-Children's Village is the county's residential facility for children and youths, ranging in age from birth to 18 years, who are court-ordered into care or who have been placed in the facility by the Michigan Department of Human Services.
+Children's Village is the county's residential facility for children and youth who are courtordered into care or who have been placed in the facility by the Michigan Department of Human Services.

 Information Technology programs that support local community law enforcement are also included under Public Safety.